 - A Link Between Worlds

-What do you think of The Legend of Zelda series?
-Have you played any of the titles on your PC?
+With the above information, will you be able to play The Legend of Zelda on your PC?
 Which emulators do you prefer?
 Let us know in the comments!